stevao-andrade/finite_state_machine/README.md

 - Read finite state machines from a file
 - Read a set of sequences from a file
-- Verify if that the sequences (Test set) set is N-complete
+- Verify if an given sequences (Test set) set is N-complete

 #Usage